WELCOME TO HOUSE

 My tools?
-Print, ProMarkers, pastels, poster paint, pin badges.
-My posters and drawings are of a naïve style, informative but accessible.
-My politics play relies on the chaos of government, and currently that means brexit.
+Print, Pastels, digital and drawing pencils.
+My posters and drawings are of an innocent style, informative but accessible.
+My politics play relies on the chaos of government, and currently, that means brexit.
 It's constantly being rewritten, with the government not knowing how to handle it.
-Every government department passes the buck and this gets to the point where no one knows what’s going on.
+Every government department passes the buck and this gets to the point where no one knows what's going on.
 My politics play is humorous and helps to make people understand through colour, comedy and caricatures.
 It's turning an asinine comment of great importance said by a politician (cough, Trump, Boris) into a laughing fest.
 Because if you can't laugh at your own country's woes, you cry instead and that’s not right!

 In my beanbag piece, I explore politics in a home environment, a topic I feel will persist in my work.
 I wish to involve my audience in a fun way.
 The beanbag is the most informal and comfy seat there is!
 And of course, the ability to trump on Trump makes the work silly but also helps make the audience aware of the issues around the world.
 It is about creating conversations with the viewer and drawing people in.
 Politics seems scary but I want to make it fun and understandable.